martab0/whisper/README.md

 ## Python usage

-Transcription can also be done within Python:
+You can do the transcription within Python:

 ```python
 import whisper